sopra-fs24-group-15/server/README.md

 ### Authors and acknowledgment
 Authors: Jana Muheim, Marc Huber, Marc Amsler, Christof Steiner, Gian Seifert

 Acknowledgment: We want to thank the UZH and Prof. Fritz for offering the SoPra module.
-Without this module MemeBattle most likely would'nt exist.
+Without this module MemeBattle most likely wouldn't exist.
 Furthermore, we want to say a big thanks to our tutor Miro Vannini.
 With his important and well-thought inputs MemeBattle wouldn't be what it is today.

 ### License
 GNU GPLv3